A spark plug is used to ignite the mixture of air petrol inside the cylinder. Spark plug normally operates under 10000 to 30000 volts.

 To withstand such a high pressure and voltage, a superior quality spark plug must have to use in automobile engineering.

-You will find construction from below description.
+You will find the construction in the below description.

 Construction of Spark Plug